-Structural Health Monitoring is a very crucial concept that has been applied through decades for the accurate and safe working of all that we see around.
-From constructing tall buildings to the long highway bridges to even the ancient forts and tombs, everything needs to be monitored with tailor-made plans, accuracy and reliability to ensure the long-life of the structures.
+Structural Health Monitoring is a very crucial concept that has been applied through decades for the accurate and safe working of all that we see around us.
+From constructing tall buildings to long highway bridges to even ancient forts and tombs, everything needs to be monitored with tailor-made plans, accuracy, and reliability to ensure the long life of the structures.

 In this article, we will be talking about structural health monitoring, its advantages, and the seamless and stable instrumentation and monitoring solutions offered by Encardio Rite.